When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Related Work

 \section{Related Work}

 In this section we provide an overview of related work in the space of bandits and LLMs for sequential decision making.
 A more extended version can be found in~\autoref{app:extended_related_work}.

-\textbf{Prompt-based Learning} LLMs have been shown to increase performance when prompted with examples of successful input-output pairs, a phenomenon commonly referred to as \textit{in-context} learning~\citep{brown2020languagemodelsfewshotlearners}; in this work we refer to it as \textit{in-prompt} learning to avoid confounding terminology with preceding contextual bandits literature. \citep{agarwal2024manyshotincontextlearning} demonstrated that performance scales with the number of examples in the prompt.
-However, the number of examples is inherently limited to the prompt's maximum length and is sensitive to its ordering~\citep{lu2022fantasticallyorderedpromptsthem} and formatting~\citep{ahmed2025intent, sgouritsa2024promptingstrategiesenablinglarge}.
+\textbf{Prompt-based Learning} LLMs have been shown to increase performance when prompted with examples of successful input-output pairs, a phenomenon commonly referred to as \textit{in-context} learning~\citep{brown2020language}; in this work we refer to it as \textit{in-prompt} learning to avoid confounding terminology with preceding contextual bandits literature. \citet{agarwal2024manyshotincontextlearning} demonstrated that performance scales with the number of examples in the prompt, which is limited by the prompt's maximum length and is sensitive to its ordering~\citep{lu2022fantasticallyorderedpromptsthem} and formatting~\citep{ahmed2025intent, sgouritsa2024promptingstrategiesenablinglarge}. \citet{wenliang2025prompting} further show that intuitive few-shot prompting is suboptimal and that understanding prompting strategies remains an open area of scientific inquiry.

+\citet{genewein2025understanding} also confirm that using non-intuitive, real-valued vectors outside the token alphabet increases effectiveness and point to limitations that can only be overcome by further training.
+Similarly, \citet{mukherjee2025pretrainingdecisiontransformersreward} and~\citet{kirsch2024generalpurposeincontextlearningmetalearning} have shown that causal transformers can be meta-trained to act as in-context learners, which is beyond the scope of this work.

-\textbf{LLM-based Stochastic Processes} Recent work expands the use of in‑context learning and prompt engineering to approximate text‑conditioned stochastic processes~\citep{williams2025contextkeybenchmarkforecasting}. \citet{requeima2024llmprocessesnumericalpredictive} demonstrate that with carefully formatted prompts, LLMs can be used to obtain reliable point predictions and uncertainty estimates.
+\textbf{LLM-based Stochastic Processes} Recent work expands the use of in‑context learning and prompt engineering to approximate text‑conditioned stochastic processes. \citet{requeima2024llmprocessesnumericalpredictive} demonstrate that with carefully formatted prompts, LLMs can be used to obtain reliable point predictions and uncertainty estimates.
 The \textit{Context is Key} benchmark by~\citet{williams2025contextkeybenchmarkforecasting} provides comprehensive comparisons demonstrating that conditioning on language and past observations improves prediction accuracy under rare events without additional covariates.

-\textbf{Combining Bandits and LLMs} The ``hybrid" approach by \citet{baheri2023llmsaugmentedcontextualbandit} uses the LLM layers closer to the final output to encode language in a numerical vector to be used in traditional CMAB methods.
-Although promising, their method's evaluation is limited to a synthetic dataset and relies on having access to the LLM weights. \citet{chen2025efficientsequentialdecisionmaking}'s method relies more heavily on LLM queries as warm-starting guidance, then gradually anneal to standard bandit algorithms.
+\textbf{Combining Bandits and LLMs} The ``hybrid'' approach by \citet{baheri2023llmsaugmentedcontextualbandit} uses the LLM layers closer to the final output to encode language in a numerical vector to be used in traditional CMAB methods.
+Although promising, their method's evaluation is limited to a synthetic dataset and relies on having access to the LLM weights. \citet{chen2025efficientsequentialdecisionmaking}'s method relies more heavily on LLM queries as warm-starting guidance, then gradually anneals to standard bandit algorithms.